 1. Nature of the Agreement

-Referral agreements should set out the details of the relationship between you and the other business.
-Who will be the referrer and who will be the referee?
-How will you or the other business pay each other for the referral?
+When creating referral agreements, it is essential to set out the details of the relationship between you and the other business.
+You should determine who will be the referrer and who will be the referee, as well as how you or the other business pay each other for the referral.
+For example, if a builder and a painter have a referral agreement, the builder (the referrer) refers his customers to a painter (the referee).
+The builder gets a fee for every customer they refer to the painter.

 Referral agreements are also used to promote other businesses.